lsterzinger/codeblog/python_resources/resources.md

----
-layout: post
-title: Python Data Science Resources
+# Python Data Science Resources
----

 ## Python distribution
 Use Python 3 instead of Python 2, Python 2 is no longer supported as of January 2020.